 What you don’t need: lead scoring AI, marketing automation, predictive forecasting, 47 dashboards, custom objects.
 Those are sales team features.
 You’re not a sales team.

-The list below ranks the seven CRMs that consistently work for consultants.
+The list below ranks the nine CRMs that consistently work for consultants.
 Each entry covers who it’s best for, the entry price, what makes it work and where it falls short.
+Prices lead with monthly billing, with the annual rate in brackets where it changes the math.

 1. Fluid CRM (best for consultants who want low admin)